 • receives a gift for a political purpose; or

-• incurs electoral expenditure in relation to an election.
+• incurs electoral expenditure of $500 or more in relation to an election.

-If you answered yes to the above questions, you meet the definition of a third-party campaigner under the Electoral Act 1907 and are obliged to fulfil the following obligations for the State General Election 2025 before Thursday 13 February 2025.
+If you meet either of the above criteria, you meet the definition of a third-party campaigner and are obliged to fulfil the following obligations:

 - Register as a third-party campaigner using the Application Form.